una/personal-goals/happy-moments/happy-moments.md

 10/20/2015
 ---
 Today I did geeks who drink trivia with a bunch of friends at Craft Pride on Rainey.
 We managed to get 5th place!

+10/21/2015
+---
+Today I watched the IT Crowd for the first time after hearing so much about it.
+That show is AMAZING.
+I love it.

+10/22/2015
+---
+I *really* love my hair.
+Everytime I see a hint of blue or purple out of the corner of my eye it makes me smile.
+I've taken way too many selfies.
+Sorry not sorry :P

+10/23/2015
+---
+I bought a bunch of new workout stuff today.
+New shoes, new capris, a new sports bra :) All things I needed.
+I LOVE THE SHOES SO MUCH.

+10/24/2015
+---
+Today was *so* productive, and I loved that!
+I submitted (& they got merged) 3 PRs to 3 different open source projects plus I did a bunch of work on one of my own!

+10/25/2015
+---
+Oh my gosh.
+Today I released CSSgram and it got *SUCH* a good response.
+Within 3 hours there were over 500 stars and 300 RTs on Twitter + a lot of nice words.
+I'm so happy people like ti!